danlimsw/danlimsw.github.io/_pages/join.md

 ## All projects

 - All Ph.D. positions are fully funded with both tuition and stipend coverage.
 Students are supported for applications to competitive scholarships and fellowships.
-- Group members have opportunities to collaborate at the A*STAR Bioinformatics Institute (BII) and other research institutes.
+- Group members have opportunities to collaborate at the A*STAR Bioinformatics Institute (BII) and national research institutes.
 - Start dates: The Ph.D. and M.Eng. intake is in August and January each year.
 Other positions can start at mutually agreed times.
 - Lab culture: The Lim Lab values curiosity, experimentation, and a healthy work-life balance.
 Group members have regular one-to-one meetings for guidance and mentorship, support for conference travel, and a compassionate, collaborative environment.
 - Shortlisted candidates will be invited for a video call and guided through the official NTU application and scholarship process.